vishalbhatia860/Finbourne.GenericInMemoryCache/README.md

 ### Eviction Policy

 When the cache reaches its maximum capacity, it will automatically remove the least recently used items to make space for new entries.
 You don't need to manage this process manually.
+Also the client who has subscribed to the event will get notified when the item gets evicted from cache.